 But don’t get too caught up with numbers.
-The 2015–2020 Dietary Guidelines recommends concentrating on eating protein-rich foods rather than focusing on a particular amount of protein.
+Dietary guidelines recommend concentrating on eating protein-rich foods rather than focusing on a particular amount of protein.
 Dewitt suggests speaking with your doctor about protein intake and goals.

 Include protein in all three meals

 Instead of cramming in your protein requirements with a steak at dinner, aim to balance your protein intake throughout the day.
 One University of Texas study published in 2014 in the Journal of Nutrition found a 25 per cent increase in muscle protein synthesis when protein intake was divided evenly into 30-gram servings for breakfast, lunch, and dinner, as opposed to when it was doled out randomly with an 11-gram serving at breakfast, 16 grams at lunch, and 63 grams at dinner.

 So how much food equals 30 grams of protein?
 Think of an omelette with feta cheese, for example, or a serving of meat or poultry (roughly the size of a cellphone).